blazejwylegly/CMS_QT/README.md

 - Qt framework
 - QML

-Project was created for academic purposes, therefore it's not completely finished.
+Project was created for academic purposes, therefore it's not finished.